wybiral/stay/README.md

 Start the server using `go run main.go`

 ## Update keys with Python
-To update keys use the /update handler.
-Data is sent as a JSON object in the form of {key: {feature: True/False}}.
-Setting features to True will add them for that key and False will remove them.
-You can update multiple keys at once.
+You can add features to a key using the /add handler by supplying a JSON mapping of {key: [...features to add...]}

 Example:
 ```